surveyjs/survey-creator/docs/Survey-Builder-Overview.md

 //add a property to the base question class and as result to all questions
 //It has name: "tag", type "number" and the default value is 0 Survey.JsonObject.metaData.addProperty("question", { name: "tag:number", default: 0 });
-//Survey.JsonObject.metaData.addProperty("question", { name: "tag", type: "number" default: 0 }); //you may set the type using this decrlaration as well
+//Survey.JsonObject.metaData.addProperty("question", { name: "tag", type: "number" default: 0 });
+//you may set the type using this decrlaration as well
 //The following code adds a description property to the survey.
 The property type is html.
 //It means that html property editor is used to set its value in the Survey Editor Survey.JsonObject.metaData.addProperty("survey", "description:html");
 //Add a colour string property into page.
-The user will be able to select only predefined values from the dropdown
+//The user will be able to select only predefined values from the dropdown
 //The default property type is "string", we may not set it.
-The default value is not set and it is undefined by default.
+//The default value is not set and it is undefined by default.
 Survey.JsonObject.metaData.addProperty("survey", {name: "color", choices: ["blue", "red", "green"] });
 ```